 Planning for Peace of Mind

-Nina Whitehurst, the owner of Cumberland Legacy Law, is a member of Wealth Counsel and Lawyers With Purpose.
-She is continually upgrading and updating her knowledge of estate planning law through seminars and being an active member of several estate planning attorney email list serves.
+Nina Whitehurst, the owner of Cumberland Legacy Law, is a member of Wealth Counsel, Elder Counsel, and the National Academy of Elder Law Attorneys.
+She is continually upgrading and updating her knowledge of estate planning law through seminars and being an active member of several estate planning attorney forums.
 Her husband, Brian Whitehurst, is the firm's marketing coordinator.
-Nina Lamothe is the firm's documentation paralegal.

 Life Stage Estate Planning

 It's crucial that singles focus on their protection and lay the groundwork for their own financial and medical decisions when they aren't able to do so.

 Getting your estate in order becomes more important after you get married to ensure your spouse and/or children are provided for if something were to happen to you.

 Part of being a responsible parent is preparing for the unthinkable.
 If you have minor children, selecting a guardian and creating a financial plan for your children should be a priority.

 Planning for Blended Families

 In blended families there's great potential for surviving parties to feel left out.
 The key to minimizing these issues is a good estate plan.